Is Stanford Test Optional?

 Scores from either the ACT or SAT

-One of the questions of applicants now is Stanford test optional?
-One of the requirements for the application that can demonstrate academic preparedness is the completion of standardized testing.
+Although Stanford is test optional, one of the requirements for any college application that can demonstrate academic preparedness is the completion of standardized testing.
 There is no set score that must be achieved in order to be considered for admission to Stanford, and there is also no score that guarantees acceptance.

 - A report from the school along with a letter of recommendation from the guidance counselor